-FY 2015 Actual FY 2016 Actual FY 2017 Actual FY 2018 Actual FY 2019 Estimate FY 2020 Estimate New Cases 2,164 2,183 2,168 2,144 2,300 2,400 Cases Assigned to Simplified Proceedings 586 738 630 649 759 790
+FY 2017 Actual FY 2018 Actual FY 2019 Actual FY 2020 Actual FY 2021 Estimate FY 2022 Estimate New Cases 2,168 2,144 2,017 1,845 2,020 2,100 Cases Assigned to Simplified Proceedings 630 649 550 470 600 600

-FY 2015 through FY 2020
+FY 2017 through FY 2022

-Anticipated Administrative Law Judge Workload for FY 2020
+Anticipated ALJ Workload for FY 2022

-Four major factors impact the ALJs' workload: (1) the quantity, magnitude, and nature of the cases; (2) the utilization of the Simplified Proceedings process; (3) the time, effort, and complexity of cases assigned to the Mandatory Settlement process; and (4) the number of trials held and their length and complexity.
+Four major factors impact the ALJs' workload: (1) the quantity, magnitude, and nature of the cases; (2) the utilization of the Simplified Proceedings process; (3) the time, effort, and complexity of cases assigned to the Mandatory Settlement Part process; and (4) the number of trials held and their length and complexity.

 The number of OSHA inspections and their focus also affects the Review Commission's caseload.
-In particular, inspections of high hazard workplaces - especially those with high injury and illness rates, fatalities, repeat offenders, and egregious violations - generally result in larger contestable proposed penalties.
-These inspections tend to result in more complex and contentious cases, which consume extensive time.
+In particular, high hazard workplace inspections - especially those with high injury and illness rates, fatalities, repeat offenders, and egregious violations - tend to result in more complex and contentious cases, which consume extensive time.
+Moreover, OSHA's emphasis on COVID-19 related inspections will likely lead to additional cases raising complex and novel issues.
 The discovery process is lengthy and time-consuming, motion practice is expanded, legal research and decision-writing time is protracted, and, of necessity, the trial process is elongated and complicated.
+Additionally, these cases tend to result in larger contestable proposed penalties, which leads to more cases being contested.